Troubleshooting and diagnostics

 Check the microservice logs for any exceptions by downloading the basic diagnostics ZIP file as described in Downloading diagnostics and logs.
 In the downloaded ZIP file, you can find the logs under /diagnostics/.
 As mentioned in the above point, re-activate the EPL apps and analytic models that were active before and then check the logs.

 Check the audit logs.
 The audit logs are accessible via the Administration application and the audit API.
-See Audit logs and Audit API in the Cumulocity IoT OpenAPI Specification for details of accessing the audit logs.
+See Audit logs and Audit API in the Cumulocity OpenAPI Specification for details of accessing the audit logs.

 In safe mode, all previously active analytic models and EPL apps are deactivated and must be manually re-activated.